What copay? Your flu shot is covered with a no-pay.*

 The vaccine isn't all about you.
 It also protects the people you know and care about—parents, coworkers, and neighbors.
 People most at risk include children, pregnant women, and those over 60.
 In terms of looking out for the greater good, a flu shot is the right thing to do.

 Assuming you pass up the $0 “no-pay” for your flu shot, the hacking, shivering, and dealing with other flu-like symptoms might cost you.
 In addition to sending someone to the store for over-the-counter remedies or seeing a doctor, you might need to dip into paid time off (or worse, lose wages until you recover).
+Some copay exceptions may apply; check your Member Handbook for details.

 For a lot of people, the flu is a drag of a setback but relatively harmless.
 The CDC begs to differ: Between 140,000 and 710,000 people are hospitalized each year as a result of the virus.
 According to the CDC, anywhere from 12,000 to 56,000 deaths are associated with flu every six months.